KVS-Sahithi/NestWorks/README.md

 ##  Features:

-* Secure family group creation with invite functionalities
-* Real-time chat for communication within the family
-* Collaborative shopping list creation and management with task assignment
+* Collaborative shopping list creation and management with task assignment.
-* Dedicated section for sharing health updates (optional)
+* Dedicated section for sharing health updates,appointments.
-* Feature for creating and sharing memories with text, photos, videos, or voice recordings (optional)
+* Feature for creating and sharing memories with photos.

 ## Tech Stack: